 But does Mange go away on its own?

-Some types of Mange, like the demodectic Mange, go away by itself without any treatment.
+Some types of Mange, like the demodectic Mange, go away by themselves without any treatment.
 However, cats may not be so lucky with all kinds of Mange and may need medicines to get it to go away.

 Can an indoor cat get Mange?